-XHTML documents must use lower case for all HTML element and attribute names.
-This difference is necessary because XHTML document is assumed to be an XML document and XML is case-sensitive e.g. <li> and <LI> are different tags.
+XHTML documents must use lower case for all HTML elements and attribute names.
+This difference is necessary because XHTML document is assumed to be an XML document and XML is case-sensitive.
+For example, <li> and <LI> are different tags.

-In HTML certain elements were permitted to omit the end tag.
+In HTML, certain elements are permitted to omit the end tag.
 But XML does not allow end tags to be omitted.

 XML does not support attribute minimization.
 Attribute-value pairs must be written in full.
 Attribute names such as compact and checked cannot occur in elements without their value being specified.

-In XHTML, the script and style elements should not have < and & characters directly, if they exist then they will be treated as the start of markup.
-The entities such as < and & will be recognized as entity references by the XML processor to < and & respectively.
+In XHTML, the script and style elements should not have “<” and “&” characters directly, if they exist; then they are treated as the start of markup.
+The entities such as “<” and “&” are recognized as entity references by the XML processor for displaying “<” and “&” characters respectively.